mesosphere/dcos-docs-site/pages/1.8/usage/webinterface/index.md

 ![Services](../img/services-ee.gif)

-You can click the **Deployments** tab to view all active Marathon deployments.
+By default all of your services are displayed, sorted by service name.
+You can also sort the services by health status, number of tasks, CPU, memory, or disk space allocated.

+*   **SERVICE NAME** Displays the DC/OS service name.
+*   **HEALTH** Displays the [Marathon health check][3] status for the service.
+*   **TASKS** Display the number of running tasks.
+*   **CPU** Displays the percentage of CPU in use.
+*   **MEM** Displays the amount of memory used.
+*   **DISK** Displays the amount of disk space used.

+Clicking the service name opens the Services side panel, which provides CPU, memory, and disk usage graphs and lists all tasks using the service.
+Use the dropdown or a custom filter to sort tasks and click on details for more information.
+For services with a web interface, you can click **Open Service** to view it.
+Click on a task listed on the Services side panel to see detailed information about the task’s CPU, memory, and disk usage and the task’s files and directory tree.

 **Tip:** You can access the Mesos web interface at `<hostname>/mesos`.

 # <a name="jobs"></a>Jobs

 The Jobs tab provides native support for creating and administering scheduled jobs.
-You can set up jobs with a scheduler by using the cron format.
+You can set up jobs with a schedule in cron format.
 For more information, see the [documentation](/1.8/usage/jobs/).

 ![Jobs](../img/jobs-ee.png)

 # <a name="nodes"></a>Nodes

-The Nodes page provides a comprehensive view of all of the nodes that are used across your cluster.
+The Nodes tab provides a comprehensive view of all of the nodes that are used across your cluster.
 You can view a graph that shows the allocation percentage rate for CPU, memory, or disk.

 ![Nodes](../img/nodes-ee.gif)